 I understood why she felt that way.
 After all, they lost their aunt that summer and their grandmother a year before that.
 Not to mention their other grandmother had Stage IV lung cancer and now their mother had Stage IV metastatic breast cancer.
 That's a lot for anyone to have to go through let alone a nine and 12-year old.

 I knew my children though, and I knew that Nick would fight them every step of the way.
 Mickaela just wanted someone to listen to her and make her feel important so she was an easy sell.
+"Who are they seeing"?
+I asked.

 "Well, since they have medicaid I couldn't get them into anyone in Salina.
 So we're going to Ellsworth to take them to see Doug Hood.
 He is very good with children, in fact that's all he does," she explained to me.